mrsteele/dotenv-webpack/README.md

 The plugin can be installed with little-to-no configuration needed.
 Once installed, you can access the variables within your code using `process.env` as you would with `dotenv`.

-The example bellow shows a standard use-case.
+The example below shows a standard use-case.

 ### Create a .env file